xmos/lib_xua/lib_xua/doc/rst/sw_midi.rst

 passed on to the Endpoint Buffer core.
 The MIDI core is implemented in the file ``usb_midi.xc``.

-The Endpoint Buffer core implements the two Bulk endpoints (one In and one Out) as well as interacting with small, shared=memory, FIFOs for each endpoint.
+The Endpoint Buffer core implements the two Bulk endpoints (one In and one Out) as well as interacting with small, shared-memory, FIFOs for each endpoint.